Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Convert PowerPoint to PDF with Hidden Slides

-This Java code shows you how to convert a PowerPoint presentation to PDF with hidden slides included:
+This code shows how to convert a PowerPoint presentation to PDF with hidden slides included:

-// Instantiates a Presentation class that represents a PowerPoint file
+// Instantiate the Presentation class that represents a PowerPoint or OpenDocument file.

 try {